Organize open windows in Windows XP, Vista, 7, 8 and 8.1

 When you have several programs open, they tend to overlap and hide information you need to see.
-You can close programs (and Modern UI/Metro-style apps in Windows 8) using keyboard shortcut Alt+F4.
+You can close programs (and Modern UI/Metro-style apps in Windows 8 and 8.1) using keyboard shortcut Alt+F4 .

-In all versions of Windows, you can use keyboard shortcut ALT+TAB to scroll forwards through open windows/applications and Desktop or use Alt+SHIFT+TAB to cycle backwards.
-Release keys to bring currently selected window to front.
+In all versions of Windows, you can use keyboard shortcut ALT+TAB to scroll forwards through open program windows and Desktop or use Alt+SHIFT+TAB to cycle backwards.
+Release the keys to bring the currently selected window to front.

-In Windows Vista, 7 and 8, you can cycle through open windows only (excluding the minimized ones) with keyboard shortcut ALT+ESC.
+In Windows Vista, 7, 8 and 8.1, you can cycle through open windows only (excluding the minimized ones and Modern apps) with keyboard shortcut ALT+ESC.

-Windows Vista and 7 also include Flip 3D that shows previews of windows and Desktop in three-dimensional style.
-In Windows 8, the following shortcut keys cycle through open Modern UI apps and the Desktop only.
+Windows Vista and 7 include Flip 3D that shows previews of windows and Desktop in three-dimensional style.
 Use keyboard shortcut WINDOWS KEY+TAB to scroll forwards through open windows or Windows Key+SHIFT+TAB to cycle to backwards.
 Release keys to bring currently selected window to front.

 If you don't want to hold down WINDOWS KEY while cycling through windows, use keyboard shortcut CTRL+WINDOWS KEY+TAB to activate Persistent Flip 3D.
 Now you can use both arrow keys or TAB and SHIFT+TAB combination to cycle through windows.
 Press ENTER key to bring the currently selected window to front.

-Windows 8 users can also cycle open Modern UI apps and Desktop by moving mouse pointer to the top left of screen and clicking the small preview windows that appears.
+Windows 8 and 8.1 users can also cycle open Modern UI (Metro) apps, Start screen and Desktop by moving mouse pointer to the top left of screen and clicking the small preview windows that appears.
 Moving pointer downwards to the small rectangle on the left edge opens full list of running Modern UI apps.

 Touch screen users can swipe in from the left edge of screen to cycle between open Modern UI apps and the Desktop.
 This is called App switching.
 To reveal a full list of open apps, swipe in from the left edge and drag back to the left a little without lifting the finger.